 Sci-fi literature has long been fertile ground for Hollywood, and with some of cinema’s most popular projects beginning as novels or short stories, it’s easy to get ahead of the curve when it comes to sci-fi movies.
 In that vein, we compiled a list of some of the sci-fi novels that currently have big-screen adaptations in various stages of development, so you can get an early peek at the next big things hitting theaters.

-We’ll periodically update this article, so feel free to leave a comment with any projects you would like to see added to the list.
+We’ll periodically update this article, so feel free to leave a comment about any projects you would like to see added to the list.

 By Ernest Cline

 The follow-up to Ernest Cline’s runaway hit Ready Player One — which found its way to the screen in 2018 with Steven Spielberg in the director’s chair — Armada follows a high-school student who discovers that his favorite online game might actually be a sophisticated simulator training him to thwart an impending alien invasion.
 As he gets pulled deeper into the secrets surrounding the game, he finds the history of both video games and his family are woven together in unexpected ways.

 The hype surrounding Ready Player One led to the movie rights for Armada being sold off before the book was even published.
 Universal Pictures nabbed the movie rights to Armada in December 2012, and the film is currently in development at the studio.
 There is no release date set for the Armada movie at this point.

 By Andy Weir